ComScore

 February 8: Curried Chicken and Kale Salad with Creamy Harissa Dressing

-The leftovers will hold up like a charm, so you can savor this loaded salad tonight and do it all over again tomorrow at lunch (while making your deskmates so jealous).
+The leftovers will hold up like a charm, so you can savor this loaded salad tonight and do it all over again tomorrow at lunch (while making your deskmates ever-so jealous).
 The tangy, spicy dressing is nothing but goat cheese, store-bought harissa and a handful of pantry staples.

-February 9: Sweet Potato Chowder
+February 10: Sweet Potato Chowder

-February 10: Soy-Ginger Salmon Bowls with Coconut Rice
+February 11: Soy-Ginger Salmon Bowls with Coconut Rice

 This dinner is loaded with protein, topped with crunchy veggies and ready in 35 minutes flat—what's not to like?
 The soy-ginger glaze would taste divine on chicken, pork or tofu too, in case fish isn't your style.
+As for the produce, "I like the crispness of raw carrots, cucumber and edamame," Gillen admits, "but play with your favorite combination of toppings.
+The bowl is the limit."

 February 12: Mini Mason Jar Chicken Potpies